collint8/seg3d.pages/Manuals/Seg3DBasicFunctionality.md

 | C                       | clear seed points                            |
 | F                       | Paint flood fill                             |
 | E                       | Erase flood fill                             |

+Table 6.2: List of keyboard and mouse actions in the for the Paint Brush Tool

 ### 6.1.7 Select Points